Overview

 Grease-proof coatings on wrappers, pizza boxes, microwave popcorn bags.
 Migrates when heated.

-Uncoated paper, plant-fiber packaging labeled PFAS-free
+Uncoated paper, PFAS-free labeled packaging

 Children’s Products